Board of Directors

 Kenneth Bate has served as a member of our board of directors since September 2014 and as our chairman since December 2018.
 Mr. Bate is currently a director of AVEO Pharmaceuticals, Catabasis Pharmaceuticals, Epizyme Inc. and Madrigal Pharmaceuticals.
 Mr. Bate previously served as President and Chief Executive Officer of Archemix Corp. and NitroMed Inc., Chief Financial Officer of Millennium Pharmaceuticals Inc. and Biogen Inc., and co-founded JSB Partners LLC, a banking and advisory services firm for biopharmaceutical and life sciences companies.
 He holds an M.B.A. from The Wharton School at the University of Pennsylvania and a B.A. from Williams College.

 Katrine Bosley has served as a member of our board of directors since March 2013 and, until December 2018, served as our chairperson.
-Ms. Bosley served as the Chief Executive Officer of Editas Medicine Inc. ("Editas") from June 2014 through February 2019.
-Prior to Editas, Ms. Bosley was the Entrepreneur-in-Residence at The Broad Institute from September 2013 to May 2014.
-She served as Chief Executive Officer of Avila Therapeutics from May 2009 to March 2012, when Avila was acquired by Celgene Corporation.
+Ms. Bosley is currently Chairman of the Board of Arrakis Therapeutics.
+Ms. Bosley served as the Chief Executive Officer of Editas Medicine Inc., a genome editing company, from shortly after its inception through its IPO and entry into clinical development.
+Prior to Editas, Ms. Bosley was the Entrepreneur-in-Residence at The Broad Institute and was Chief Executive Officer of Avila Therapeutics.
 Before Avila, she was Vice President, Strategic Operations at Adnexus Therapeutics, a Bristol-Myers Squibb Company, and was Vice President, Business Development at Adnexus prior to that.
 She joined Adnexus from Biogen Idec where she held roles in business development, commercial operations, and portfolio strategy in the United States and Europe.
-Earlier, she was part of the healthcare team at the venture firm Highland Capital Partners from 1993 to 1995.
 In addition to serving as a director of our Company, Ms. Bosley currently serves as a director of Galapagos NV and Massachusetts Eye and Ear.
-She also is a member of the BIO Governing Board and Chair of the Emerging Companies Section of that Board.
 Ms. Bosley graduated from Cornell University with a B.A. in Biology.

 Howard Mayer, M.D. has served as a member of our board of directors since March 2017.
-Most recently Dr. Mayer served as Head of Rare Disease Business Unit, R&D at Takeda, following his role as Senior Vice President and Chief Medical Officer at Shire Plc.
+Dr. Mayer currently serves as Executive Vice President and Head of Research and Development at Ipsen Pharmaceuticals.
+Prior to Ipsen, Dr. Mayer served as Head of Rare Disease Business Unit, R&D at Takeda, following his role as Senior Vice President and Chief Medical Officer at Shire Plc.
 Dr. Mayer joined Shire in 2012 and was responsible for global clinical development across hematology, immunology, oncology, genetic diseases, GI/metabolic, neuroscience and ophthalmology therapeutic areas.
 Previously, he served as Chief Medical Officer at EMD Serono, a division of Merck KGaA, since 2009.
 Prior to that, he held a variety of global roles at Pfizer Inc. including head of clinical development and medical affairs for Virology/Infectious Diseases.
 Prior to joining Pfizer, he served as Director of Infectious Diseases Clinical Research at Bristol-Myers Squibb for five years.
 He currently serves on the board of Autism Speaks in New England since 2011.
 Dr. Mayer obtained his B.A. from the University of Pennsylvania and his M.D. from Albert Einstein College of Medicine in New York, which was followed by an internship and residency at Mount Sinai Hospital and an Infectious Diseases fellowship at Harvard Medical School.
 In 2011 and 2017, he was honored by PharmaVoice as one of the 100 Most Inspiring People in the Life Sciences Industry.